2022 United States House of Representatives elections in New York

 The 2022 United States House of Representatives elections in New York were held on November 8, 2022, to elect the 26 U.S. representatives from the State of New York, one from each of the state's 26 congressional districts.
 The elections coincided with elections for governor, U.S. Senate, attorney general, comptroller, state senate, and assembly, and various other state and local elections.

-Following the 2020 Census, New York lost one seat in the U.S. House.
+Following the 2020 census, New York lost one seat in the U.S. House.
 Incumbent representatives Lee Zeldin (R), Thomas Suozzi (D), Kathleen Rice (D), John Katko (R), Chris Jacobs (R), and Joe Sempolinski (R) retired.
 Representatives Carolyn Maloney (D) and Mondaire Jones (D) lost renomination in their primary contests.
 The primary elections were set to happen on June 28, but due to a court-ordered redraw of the state's Congressional maps, they were held on August 23.
-Due in part to Kathy Hochul's relatively weak performance in the governor's race and heavily pro-Republican turnout bias, the Democratic Party lost four seats.
+Due in part to Kathy Hochul's relatively weak performance in the governor's race and heavy pro-Republican turnout, the Democratic Party lost four seats.

+With 11 seats held, this is the most seats won by Republicans since 2000 and the best performance in the popular vote since 2002.

+2020–22 redistricting controversy

+Following the 2020 census, New York lost one Congressional seat and its Independent Redistricting Commission (IRC) attempted to draw a new map.
+However they could not reach an agreement on the map, and the Democratic-dominated New York State Legislature drew their own new Congressional map.
+In April 2022, in the lead-up to the 2022 midterms, the New York State Court of Appeals struck down the map, known infamously as the "Hochulmander" (named after New York State Governor Kathy Hochul) as an unconstitutional partisan gerrymander that failed to follow the proper procedures.
+The court then assigned an Independent Special Master to create a new map.
+In the 2022 House election in New York, under the new map, the Republican Party flipped three seats, bringing the new seat count of 15 for the Democrats and 11 held by Republicans.
+The court-drawn map is often credited with helping the Republican Party win back control of the House, due to the narrow margin of the Republican majority.

 Overview

-Votes by ballot line

 In some races, candidates appeared on multiple ballot lines, with Democratic candidates often appearing on the Working Families line and Republican candidates often appearing on the Conservative line.
 However, they all caucus with either the Democrats or the Republicans.

-Votes by district
+By district

 Candidates on multiple ballot lines are marked as the party they caucus with.

-Seat allocation

-Votes are marked under party the candidate caucuses with, regardless of ballot line.